uyuni-project/sumaform/README_ADVANCED.md

 ## Proxy as a minion

-System prepared by `proxy` module is by default registered as traditional managed client.
-In some usecases (e.g. retail) this is not enough and system must be converted to salt minion based proxy.
-You can do this by enabling `proxy_as_minion` flag:
+System prepared by `proxy` module is by default registered as a salt minion.
+In some usecases this may not be desirable.
+You can switch off salt minion registration by setting `minion` flag to `false`:

 ```hcl
 module "proxy" {